Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Results and Discussions

 Figures \ref{Fig.2}(a-e) illustrate the phase 1 qubit trajectories under parameter values previously unseen, where variations in \( \alpha \), \( r \), and initial conditions influence the evolution of the system.
 The AQNODE model generalizes across these conditions and successfully predicts the system dynamics for the WD.
 The observed trajectories show that the predictions of AQNODE remain closely aligned with trajectories of real qubits, demonstrating its effectiveness in capturing complex quantum evolution governed by dissipation and diffusion effects.
 Figure~\ref{Fig.2}(f-j) shows the OOD test set of Phase 1, where system parameters deviate from the training range.
 Although some deviation is visible, the model still captures the qualitative features of quantum evolution, demonstrating partial generalization beyond training conditions.
 This illustrates both the model's predictive ability in interpolative settings (WD) and its robustness in extrapolative ones (OOD), providing qualitative insight into the learning and generalization behavior of the AQNODE framework in quantum dynamics modeling.
 The estimation error is very low in both WD and OOD, i.e., less the $1\%$ and $2\%$.
 To further validate AQNODE's prediction ability over a wider range of conditions, further examples of Bloch sphere trajectories for various test cases are provided.

 Individual trajectories for each state variable and system parameter predicted during Phase 1 are shown in Figure~\ref{Fig.3}.
 This figure demonstrates the capability of the AQNODE model to infer both the state evolution and hidden environmental parameters of a quantum system.
 Figure~\ref{Fig.3}(a-b) illustrates results from the WD setting, AQNODE shows good predictive estimation, closely matching the ground truth trajectories of the qubit state and the associated environmental dynamics.
 Furthermore, Figure~\ref{Fig.3}(c-d) shows the performance in the OOD setting, where the test conditions involve parameter values outside the training distribution.
 Despite this shift, the AQNODE model is effectively generalized, reconstructing the states and latent parameters of the system with reasonable precision.
 However, WD, the model exhibits a slightly increased prediction error in the OOD regime.
 This behavior is expected given the inherent distributional mismatch between the training and testing conditions in the OOD regime.
 The shift in underlying system parameters introduces dynamics that the model has not encountered during training, thereby pushing the limits of its extrapolation capability.
 Despite this challenge, AQNODE demonstrates robust generalization by accurately predicting both the observable qubit states and the hidden time-dependent parameters.
-Its structure-aware learning mechanism, grounded in the system's physics, enables the model to retain stability and extract meaningful dynamics, even in previously unseen scenarios.
+Its augmented state reconstruction mechanism, enables the model to extract meaningful hidden information, even in previously unseen scenarios.
 This highlights AQNODE’s capacity not only for interpolation within known domains but also for reliable extrapolation beyond the distribution it was trained on.
 These plots confirm AQNODE’s robustness and its potential to reconstruct quantum states and infer latent system behavior in the dynamical settings where exact parameter distributions may not be known in advance.